achorg/ach-gatsby-site/content/pages/conferences/mla-pages/digital-humanities-sessions/guide-humanities-computing-talks-2002-mla-convention.md

 Respondent: José Esteban Muñoz, New York University

-</div><div><a name="session522">522</a>: Privileging Less Commonly Taught Languages and Authentic Texts: Issues, Challenges, and Solutions for Digital Representation
+<a name="session522">522</a>: Privileging Less Commonly Taught Languages and Authentic Texts: Issues, Challenges, and Solutions for Digital Representation
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 Sunday, 29 December 2002, 1:45 to 3:00 p.m., Concourse G, Hilton New York